apache/yunikorn-site/docs/performance/performance_tutorial.md

  - queue_sorting_latency_seconds
  - container_allocation_attempt_total

-you can select and generate graph on Promethus UI easily, such as:
+you can select and generate graph on Prometheus UI easily, such as:

 ![Prometheus Metrics List](./../assets/prometheus.png)